Review of Karin (2005)

 A typical couple of European vampires have settled for a quiet life in modern Japan.
 They have three children: A wicked womanizer, a stone-faced Gothic Lolita, and the eldest daughter, Karin.
 Each of them is drawn to victims with some special character trait, which evaporates when the vampire feeds.
 Karin is abnormal: she produces blood and has no problems with sunlight.

 Romantic vampire comedy.
-Humour arises mainly through interference with anime semiology.
-A nosebleed means lust and is typically applied to boys, hence its application to a girl in grotesque amounts is a joke, and the purpose of the supernatural premise.
-Karin’s freeze-framed flowering catchphrase scream of “Iyaaa” (Nooo!) draws on a considerable array of such conventions, and her love interest’s response to her attacks—“Kokoro no junbi wa mada...”—is another reversed gender stereotype.
-Unfortunately, such “smart” premises are almost the only interesting thing about the series.
+Humour arises mainly through interference with the semiotics of mass-market Japanese animation.
+In that culture, a nosebleed signifies lust and is typically applied to boys, so its application here, to a girl and in grotesque amounts, is a joke.
+This joke is the purpose of the supernatural premise.
+Karin’s freeze-framed flowering catchphrase scream of “Iyaaa” (Nooo!) draws on an array of such conventions, and her love interest’s response to her attacks—“Kokoro no junbi wa mada...”—is another reversed gender stereotype.
+Unfortunately, clever premises are almost the only interesting thing about the series, and they’re only clever, not actually smart.